acon96/LabDisk/README.md

 ## Todo
 [ ] Implement CHAP authentication for iSCIS disks.
 Auto generate passwords if not provided
+[ ] Add local volumes (mount the volume then use hostpath for the pv)
 [ ] Research and plan out data replication